aaronbieber/coaching-blog/content/posts/unicorn-season/index.md

 the person.
 The organizations that figure that out don't just save money and build better products, they become the kind of place where people *do the best work of their careers*.

+It starts with a simple shift: stop measuring what individuals produce in isolation and start measuring what teams deliver together.
+Stop hunting unicorns and start building systems where good engineers become great ones.

+[^1]: Elizabeth Ayer, [Annual Performance Reviews Ruin Everything][https://medium.com/@ElizAyer/annual-performance-reviews-ruin-everything-7464e07dff3a]